 OCRRA's recycling program continues to evolve each year as the waste stream changes, as markets fluctuate and as new technology emerges.
 In order to stay ahead of the game, OCRRA continually evaluates materials to determine the most environmentally sound and economically feasible method of keeping items out of the trash.
-In many cases recycling is the best method, as items are easily separated and marketed, as is the case with PET bottles, corrugated cardboard, etc. In some cases, reuse is found to be the ideal choice, as recyclable markets may not stable and there are numerous reuse outlets, such as with textiles.
+In many cases recycling is the best method, as items are easily separated and marketed, as is the case with PET bottles, corrugated cardboard, etc. In some cases, reuse is found to be the ideal choice, such as with textiles.
 Finally, source reduction may be a focus, as some items may be difficult and expensive to recycle with limited markets, as is the case with polystyrene.

-By undertaking continual program evaluation, OCRRA made positive program changes from 2008 to 2010.
+By undertaking continual program evaluation, OCRRA made positive program changes from 2011to 2013.
 Recent examples of program additions and expansions include: